fbob/ofegplots/README.md

-# ODENet model for combustion
+# ofegplots for OpenFOAM postprocessing
 ODENetMoel example
 ```
 from ODENet import ODENetModel